 Lunch.Com meets every Friday at 12:30 p.m. for lunch.
 Contact Lorraine Mullin for a lunch reservation.

-Great Decisions meets the fourth Tuesday of the month at 7:30 p.m.
+Great Decisions meets the second Tuesday of the month at 7:30 p.m.
 Contact Mary Witherspoon for more information.

 Morning Bridge meets the third Tuesday of the month at 9:30 a.m.
 Contact Mary Johnson for more information.